-CHEF TIP: If the flavor of the sauce is to intense add in a little soy sauce and water to help break it up a little bit.
+If the flavor of the sauce is too intense add in a little soy sauce and water to help break it up a little bit.

-STEP 3: Remove the grilled chicken wings from the grill and place directly into honey chili garlic sauce.
+3. Remove them from the grill and place them directly into honey chili garlic sauce.

-STEP 4: Add sesame seeds, sliced green onions and cilantro to the top of the chicken wings and mix until combined.
+4. Add sesame seeds, sliced green onions, and cilantro to the top of the chicken wings and mix until combined.

-Grilled chicken wings are a much healthier alternative to battered and fried chicken wings.
-The main source of fat in grilled chicken wings is the skin, which can be removed for an even healthier alternative.
+These are a much healthier alternative to battered and fried chicken wings.
+The main source of fat in them is the skin, which can be removed for an even healthier alternative.

-Chicken wings are cooked when they reach an internal temperature of 165°.
-While that is standard, I believe in carry over cooking which is where the wings continue to cook even though they have been removed from the grill.
+They are cooked when they reach an internal temperature of 165°.
+While that is standard, I believe in carryover cooking which is where the wings continue to cook even though they have been removed from the grill.

-For an extremely tender juicy cooked through wing, remove them from the grill at 155° and let them sit at room temperature for 3 to 4 minutes before tossing in the chili garlic sauce.
+For an extremely tender juicy cooked-through chicken wing, remove them from the grill at 155° and let them sit at room temperature for 3 to 4 minutes before tossing in the chili garlic sauce.

-- CHEF TIP: Another simple way to tell if the chicken wings are cooked is by simply slicing into the middle and ensuring all of the meat is white without any pink.
+- Chef Tip: Another simple way to tell if they are cooked is by simply slicing into the middle and ensuring all of the meat is white without any pink.

-Since these grilled chicken wings have an Asian flare to them, I served them up with rice cracked and orange sliced but a typical grilled chicken wing goes well with the following:
+Since these have an Asian flair to them, I served them up with rice cracked and orange sliced but they typically go well with the following: